Wyoming Nurses Association

 ANA Calls on Congress and the Administration to Investigate and Mitigate the Root Causes of Nurse Shortages

-Posted about 2 years ago in News
+Posted almost 3 years ago in News

 SILVER SPRING, MD - The American Nurses Association (ANA) continues to call on Congress and the Administration to take meaningful action to address the chronic causes of cyclical nursing shortages that have occurred over the past 50 years.
 While overhead costs associated with staffing agencies have recently been targeted as a driver of staffing shortages, it is only one symptom of a much larger systemic problem.
 More needs to be done to effectively investigate and mitigate the root causes of nursing shortages.
 Changes must be made in providing better work environments, appropriate compensation and benefits, and making patient safety a top priority to attract and retain nurses today and in the future.